 Authors, publishers, and agents who visit the site fill out a request form identifying the type of editorial service they’re looking for, providing a brief description of the manuscript(s), rate range, turnaround time, etc. We match up requests with editors, then pass along the lead to qualified members of the network.
 Those editors are then free to contact the potential clients and deal directly with them.

 You are under no obligation to work with a referred client, or even to respond to a lead.
 If it looks like a good fit to you, go for it.
 If not, you are free to pass on it at any step in the negotiating process.

 This service is offered free to authors, publishers, and agents.
-For the editors, there is a $10 fee to have each editing test assessed, as well as an annual membership fee of $50 and a $10 fee to make changes to the database later on.
+For the editors, there is a $20 fee to have each editing test assessed, as well as an annual membership fee of $50.
 There is also a 15% referral fee for the first year the editor works with any referred client.

 Interested in becoming part of this network?

 Applicants must have